A word on appropriate music for weddings…

 - Songs that do not have an obvious relation to prayer.

-To fulfill the needs of a Roman Catholic liturgical celebration, all weddings must have at least a pianist and a cantor (vocalist) as musicians for each wedding; one of our staff pianists will automatically be hired for your wedding (please note that the fee for the pianist is separate from the church donation), but you have the opportunity at our Wedding Music Fairs to listen and select your top several choices from our excellent cantors.
+To fulfill the needs of a Roman Catholic liturgical celebration, all weddings must have at least a pianist and a cantor (vocalist) as musicians for each wedding; one of our staff pianists will automatically be hired for your wedding (please note that the fee of $250 for the pianist is separate from the church donation), but you have the opportunity at our Wedding Music Fairs to listen and select your top several choices from our excellent cantors.
 From there we can add on as many other instruments as you would like!
-We encourage hiring at least 2–4 extra instrumentalists to give a fuller and richer sound in the church.
+We encourage hiring 2–4 extra instrumentalists to give a fuller and richer sound in the church.
 Some popular combinations include, but are not limited to:

 - Piano and cantor(s) + violin, flute, cello, trumpet